filecoin-project/data-prep-tools/README.md

 The repository is split into 4 main sections:

 1. [Docs](./docs): this section includes documentation explaining how data onboarding to filecoin works, best practices and common pitfalls.
+It also contains links to available tools in the ecosystem.
 2. [Modules](./modules): the different data onboarding steps are encoded as modules (written in python and bash) which could be easily imported and used in any data onboarding pipeline.